Walnut Benefits Explained: What Are The Health Benefits Of Walnuts?

 Cancer-Fighting Effects Of Walnuts Explained

-Ask anyone, even someone who is thankfully in optimal health and not suffering from any health issues, to say the name of the first life-threatening disease that comes to their head.
-Nine times out of ten, they’re likely to say “cancer”.
-This is because 39.6% of people are diagnosed with cancer at some point in their life.
-Considering that there are around 7.6 billion people in the world, 39.6% of that comes to 3,009,600,000.
+Ask anyone to name the first life-threatening disease that comes to their head.
+They’re likely to say “cancer”.
+This is because 38.4% of people are diagnosed with cancer at some point in their life.
 That’s a shocking amount of people.

 People have begun to start looking at natural ingredients as a way to help with cancer.
-To try and prevent it even in the first place.
 One of the foods tested that have shown cancer-fighting properties are walnuts.

-It’s not overly clear why, but studies done on mice with cancerous tumours have shown that even in small doses, walnuts are powerful tools in making tumours shrink and slowing the progression of the disease, particularly in prostate and breast cancer.
+Studies done on mice with cancerous tumors have shown that even in small doses, these particular nuts are powerful tools in making tumors shrink and slow the progression of the disease, particularly in prostate and breast cancer.
 Walnuts contain many nutrients that are believed to help fight against cancer, such as:

-● Alpha-linolenic acid (ALA), which is a strong anti-inflammatory agent; inflammation is a serious cause for cancer progression.
-ALA is not found in any other nut besides the walnut.
+- Alpha-linolenic acid (ALA) – a strong anti-inflammatory agent; inflammation is a serious cause for cancer progression.
+Walnuts are the only nut to contain ALA.

-● Antioxidants, which fight against harmful cells and free radicals (which help cancer to spread).
+- Antioxidants, which fight against harmful cells and free radicals.

-● Omega-3 fatty acids – studies have shown that while omega-3 certainly helps fight cancer, its effects are better when combined with other compounds found in walnuts.
-Omega-3 on its own does not have the same cancer-fighting properties as walnuts, proving that omega-3 is not the only compound in walnuts fighting against the disease.
-It is also anti-inflammatory.
+- Omega-3 fatty acids – studies have shown that while omega-3 certainly helps fight cancer, its effects are better when combined with other compounds found in walnuts.
+Omega-3 on its own doesn’t have the same cancer-fighting properties as walnuts, proving that omega-3 isn’t the only compound in walnuts fighting against the disease.
+It also has anti-inflammatory properties.

-● Melatonin – while you might recognize this as the hormone that helps you sleep, you may not know that sufficient sleep is vital to fighting off infection and boosting your immune system, which also helps fight against cancer development.
+- Melatonin – you might recognize this as the hormone that helps you sleep.
+Sufficient sleep is vital to fighting off infection and boosting your immune system, which also helps fight against cancer development.